pcgofpa/pcgofpa/README.md

 #### Location
 <p>
-Currently we are located in Florida, however, my family is willing to relocate to the Greater Chicago Area to be closer to family.
+Currently we are located in Florida, however, my family is willing to relocate preferably to the Greater Chicago Area or Philadelphia area to be closer to family.
 </p>